Ann Li

 We sought to use integrated props and affordances of the existing space to minimize the introduction of mundane digital assets and personal mobile phone usage for a more mindful, immersed experience.

-This placed constraints on what we were able to prototype and demonstrate, but it formed a fundamental part of our design values of inclusivity and presence in the moment.
+This placed constraints on what we were able to prototype and demonstrate, but challenged us to experiment with creative prototyping alternatives, and formed a fundamental part of our design values of inclusivity and presence in the moment.

 Predictable entropy